 All rolling grants are paid as reimbursements after the activity is complete.

 Grants must be closed out no later than 30 days after the project ending date or June 15, whatever comes first.
 The applicant’s ability to manage grants, including submitting forms on time and documenting how funds are spent, becomes part of your funding history and is reviewed each time you submit a new application.

-- For Arts Access Mini-grants, Arts Education Mini-Grants and Touring grants, upload documentation of use of Tennessee Arts Commission credit.
+- For Arts Access Mini-grants, Arts Learning Mini-Grants and Touring grants, upload the Rolling Grant Itemized Expenditures Form AND documentation of use of Tennessee Arts Commission credit.
 See LOGO USAGE AND CREDIT MATERIALS section for further information.

-- For Arts Education Teacher Incentive grants, Professional Development grants, and Special Opportunities grants upload receipts for documented expenses (except travel by vehicle, which is calculated by mileage), and proof of attendance.
+- For Arts Education Teacher Incentive grants, Professional Development grants, and Special Opportunities grants upload the Rolling Grant Itemized Expenditures Form AND receipts for documented expenses (except travel by vehicle, which is calculated by mileage), and proof of attendance.

-- For Technical Assistance Grants, upload a copy of the consultant’s report (if applicable), or if the grant award funded attendance at a conference, meeting, convening, etc. upload proof of attendance at the event (name tag, on-site registration, photograph, etc.).
+- For Technical Assistance Grants, upload the Rolling Grant Itemized Expenditures Form AND a copy of the consultant’s report (if applicable), or if the grant award funded attendance at a conference, meeting, convening, etc. upload proof of attendance at the event (name tag, on-site registration, photograph, etc.).